javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

-# Async iterators and generators
+# Async iteration and generators

-Asynchronous iterators allow us to iterate over data that comes asynchronously, on-demand.
+Asynchronous iteration allow us to iterate over data that comes asynchronously, on-demand.
 Like, for instance, when we download something chunk-by-chunk over a network.
 And asynchronous generators make it even more convenient.

 Let's see a simple example first, to grasp the syntax, and then review a real-life use case.

-## Recall iterators
+## Recall iterables

-Let's recall the topic about iterators.
+Let's recall the topic about iterables.

 The idea is that we have an object, such as `range` here:
 ```js